-Brophy is completing a book on antebellum jurisprudence, tentatively titled University, Court, and Slave, which will be published in 2014 by Oxford University Press.
+Brophy is completing a book on antebellum jurisprudence, tentatively titled University, Court, and Slave, which will be published soon by Oxford University Press.
 He is also co-editing with Leslie Harris, Susan Ashmore, Mark Auslander, and James T. Campbell, a volume on slavery and universities, and co-editing with Patrick Erben and Margo Lambert the writings of seventeenth century jurist Francis Daniel Pastorius, one of the first to protest slavery in the New World.
 Some of his other current research is on the intersection of property and equity, implied trust beneficiaries, monument and cemetery law, empirical investigation of the probate process and trustee behavior in the South before the Civil War, trust law regarding slavery, creditors' rights, and quasi-freedom in the pre-Civil War South, constitutional and legal thought in pre-Civil War oratory, property jurisprudence in North and South before the Civil War, reparations for the eugenics movement, "applied" legal history, and the idea of equality in early twentieth century black thought and its influence on the civil rights movement.

 Brophy received his A.B. from the University of Pennsylvania (summa cum laude), a J.D. from Columbia University, where he served as an editor of the Columbia Law Review, and a Ph.D. from Harvard University.